 The thick inks used in direct screen printing cause them to lay on top of the fabric rather than soak into it.
 The only technique for printing t-shirts before DTG printing was screen printing.
 Because the best screen printing service can sometimes be preferred to DTG printing, it is still employed today along with DTG printing.

-When to use DTG vs. screen printing?
+When should I use DTG vs. screen printing?
 DTG printing is designed to be rapid, effective, and reliable.
 A DTG printer owner may easily print up to 60 t-shirts every day!
-Direct to Garment printing requires high-quality fabric-friendly ink, the best fabric material, and the proper pre-treatment and heating equipment to provide high-quality results.
-Of course, you also need a good Direct Garment printer.
+Direct-to-garment printing requires high-quality fabric-friendly ink, the best fabric material, and the proper pre-treatment and heating equipment to provide high-quality results.
+Of course, you also need a good direct-garment printer.

 However, none of the aforementioned are necessary to launch a DTG printing firm in today’s online-driven society.
 Without owning a single printer, it is significantly simpler to obtain DTG printing services for the print-on-demand business model.

-Direct-to-garment vs. screen printing is frequently compared, yet both processes have unique advantages and disadvantages.
+Direct-to-garment and screen printing are frequently compared, yet both processes have unique advantages and disadvantages.
 In contrast to solid blocks of ink, which don’t produce the same intensity of color as screen printing, DTG printing prints colors utilizing CMYK-style dots of color instead of solid blocks of ink.
 A digital printer also cannot duplicate the texturized effects produced by screen printing.

 DTG printing, on the other hand, does not call for the use of a stencil for design, so the end product can produce exact details similar to photography.
 Digital printing is a more economical choice for printing modest quantities of garments or single items because DTG requires a very minimal setup.
 Additionally, since a digitized picture is used in place of a stencil, it is excellent for creating photographic or extremely detailed designs.